 About This Program

-The Composite Science & Manufacturing program provides education and real-world experience in a state-of-the-art lab that prepares students for entry into many advanced manufacturing industries as a materials/composites technician, shop foreman, fabricator or materials testing technician.
+The Composite Science and Manufacturing program provides education and real-world experiences in a state-of-the-art lab that prepares students for entry into the composites manufacturing industry.

 Your Degree Courses

-Composite Science & Manufacturing offers an Associate of Applied Science degree requiring a mix of general education and hands-on courses.
+Composite Science & Manufacturing offers a Certificate requiring a mix of general education and hands-on courses.
 The following courses are a sampling of what you might take as a student in this program and are subject to change.

 Program Course Sampling

 - Closed Mold Manufacturing and Mold Making

 Current Major Specific Courses Available